-Disclaimer: The order is absolutely random, I don’t prioritise N1 over N30!
+Disclaimer: The order is absolutely random, I don’t prioritise N1 over N50!

 It’s worth mentioning that for some people it’s easier to order an Uber – at least you don’t have to discuss with the driver why you don’t want to leave him 50% tips after the ride.

 Museums are sincerely my favorite thing in the NYC – and I’m sure you’ll find something for yourself as well!
-Actually I’m planning to write a blogpost about this topic but just to name a few for your consideration: The Met, MoMA, Guggenheim Museum, Morgan Library, Frick collection, American Museum of Natural History…
+Actually I’ve prepared a blogpost about this topic but just to name a few for your consideration: The Met, MoMA, Guggenheim Museum, Morgan Library, and Frick collection.

 Although New York is famous for its selection of high ranked restaurants including numerous Michelin-starred ones, I would say that its more ordinary dishes are worth trying as well, at least once.

 Giant pizza?
 Hot dog?
 For instance, iconic Nathan’s one that recently celebrated its 100 anniversary and that, btw, comes initially from Coney Island?